-Why dog insurance is important
+Why you need dog insurance

 Types of dog insurance policies